PrzemyslawSwiderski/Spring-Rent-Storage/README.md

 # Spring-Rent-Storage
 Spring web app aimed to rent or share storage space.
-Application users have ability to publish their own storage space which will be available to be seen by clients.
+Application's users will have ability to publish their own storage space which will be available to be seen by clients.

 ## Technologies
 - Spring